 - Set up restrictions to keep unknown or unnecessary browser extensions from being installed.
 Many have tracking codes the user doesn’t know about, while others are used to spread malware.
 Stick with trusted and needed browser extensions only.

 - If possible, physically secure computers with locking cables in any untrustworthy place, such as hotels or conference areas.

-The amount of preparation needed to secure your business’s mobility is an important investment.
+Telework comes with risks, but with strong security policies and the right cyber security in place, it is worth the investment.
 A good managed IT services partner can walk you through the process and make sure your business is safe and productive anywhere.
-For help setting up a telework network, contact the experts at Anderson Technologies by email at firstname.lastname@example.org or by phone at 314.394.3001.
+For help setting up a telework network, contact the experts at Anderson Technologies by email at email@example.com or by phone at 314.394.3001.

 Looking for more guidance on how to keep your work from home systems secure?
 We’ve got some essential tips on a new blog post, “Working from Home Due to COVID-19: Keep Your Company Data Protected.”